Xexr/wisdom/README.md

 - How to apologize: Quickly, specifically, sincerely. [^second]

+- When a child asks an endless string of “why?” questions, the smartest reply is, “I don’t know, what do you think?” [^third]

+- Calm is contagious. [^third]

+- Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem. [^third]

+- Every person you meet knows an amazing lot about something you know virtually nothing about.
+Your job is to discover what it is, and it won’t be obvious. [^third]

 ### Quality of Life

 - Efficiency is highly overrated; Goofing off is highly underrated.
 Regularly scheduled sabbaths, sabbaticals, vacations, breaks, aimless walks and time off are essential for top performance of any kind.
 The best work ethic requires a good rest ethic. [^first]